Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

     ![Cashless payment](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/CashlessPayment.png "[Cashless payment]")

-3. Select the card type in the drop-down list *Card type*.
+3. Select the card type in the *Card type* drop-down list.
     The selected card type is displayed in the drop-down list.

-[comment]: <> (Is card type correct?
-It could also be Paypal, or another cardless method...)

 4. Click the [Finalize payment process] button.
     The *Payment at terminal* view is displayed when the payment is completed.